chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/migrations-and-updates.md

 This outputs a SQL file.

-# Apply Migrations at Runtime
+# apply migrations at runtime
 This is not recommended in production; development only.

 `Program.cs`